Shiva Temples of Tamilnadu

 PathigamThirunavukarasar, Sambandar, Sundarar

-How to reach This shivasthlam temple is located about 2 Kms south-west of Panruti on the north bank of river Kedilam.
-Town bus services from Panruti to Cuddalore goes via Thiruvathigai.
+How to reach This shiva temple is located about 2 Kms south-west of Panruti on the north bank of river Kedilam.
+Bus services from Panruti to Cuddalore goes via Thiruvathigai.
 One has to get down at Thiruvathigai temple bus stop and walk a short distrance to reach the temple.
-Anothar paadal petra sthalam Tiruthuraiyur is located at about 8 Kms. from Panruti.

 Temple addressArulmighu AthigaiVeeratteswarar Temple